 What’s more, about 25% of them already own stocks thanks to a mobile app like Robinhood, while 14% are already busy investing in retirement accounts.

-In addition to saving a significant chunk, one in five Gen Zers are considering investing in property.
+In addition to saving a significant chunk, 45% of Gen Zers are considering becoming homeowners before 2026.
 A survey completed among more than 13,000 US participants revealed that more or less 21% of the Gen Z generation had plans to buy a home before June 2022.
-To put this into perspective, in Q3 2019 only about 11% indicated that they were planning to purchase a home.
-Also, as of Q2 2021, the average for all adults who had such aspirations was only 17%.
 So, compared to other adults, Gen Z is more keen to enter the housing market soon.
-Yet, in 2021, only 2% of home buyers in the US were from Generation Z.

 For the other 93% interested in becoming homeowners (eventually), the most popular type of home is a detached single-family home.
 At least 80% of Gen Zers (and millennials) that have purchased a home invested in this type of property.